-After the admission of pupils with an Education, Health and Care plan naming the school, if there are more applicants than places available, priority will be given in the following order to:
+After the admission of pupils with an Education, Health and Care plan naming the school, priority will be given in the following order to:

 (1) Looked after children and previously looked after children who have been adopted or become subject to child arrangements or special guardianship order, immediately following having been looked after, including foster care.
 Including internationally adopted previously looked after children. (new).